 Want to start your own Orlando expedition?
-Before you embark, be sure to stop by our Official Visitor Center at 8102 International Drive, where you can also get trusted trip-planning resources, immersion into top attractions, and discounted tickets — including exclusive offers that aren’t even available online.
-While you’re there, mention promo code “InStore 10” to save an additional 10% on your ticket purchases.
+Before you embark, be sure to contact our Official Visitor Services, where you can also get trusted trip-planning resources, answers to your questions and discounted tickets.
 What a way to start your adventure!

 After all: There’s always more to do in Orlando!